Skip to content

 Post-surgery tips and advice: What to expect

-As a patient preparing for surgery, a lot of thought and energy is put into the weeks leading up to the big day.
+As a patient preparing for surgery, a lot of thought and energy is put into the weeks preparing for hospital.
 Between selecting a specialist, finding out about your upcoming procedure, choosing the right hospital and organising time off work, it can be information overload.

 Your post-surgery recovery is equally important.
 While your doctor will prepare you for what is likely to happen physically following your operation, it’s a good idea to expect the unexpected as you heal.
-With that in mind, here are eight post-surgery tips to help you manage your recovery.
+With that in mind, we spoke to Luke Foster, Senior Manager for Clinical Operations at nib, about their top post-surgery tips to help you manage your recovery at home.

 Post-Surgery Tip #1: Your recovery time may not match others